 Focus on effort, not so much a supposed innate trait your child may have.
 Diligent practice and commitment—instead of the pressure to get it right the first time—can help him take pride in his growth and effort.

-Tell your child you love him no matter what, whether he’s throwing a tantrum, asleep in bed, or away at school.
-Watch your disappointment—focus on correcting his behavior, but never react in a way that makes him question whether you love him as a person.
+Tell him you love him no matter what, whether he’s throwing a tantrum, asleep in bed, or away at school.
+Watch your disappointment—focus on correcting his behavior, but never react in a way that makes him question whether you still love him as a person.

-You love his personality, even though it can sometimes be so different from your own… and you support his interests, never mind that it feels like you’ve had enough of dinosaurs to last a lifetime.
+Accept his personality, even though it can sometimes be so different from your own.
+And support his interests, never mind that it feels like you’ve had enough of dinosaurs to last a lifetime.